-I know I just posted an awesome turkey burger recipe the other day, what what can say?
+I know I just posted an awesome turkey burger recipe the other day, what more can I say?
 I’m on a roll. (*groan*)

 So, what’s a meatball burger?
 It’s a giant meatball that gets smashed into a patty.
 It’s served on garlic bread, smothered in sauce and cheese.
 It’s a like a meatball parmesan sub, but smaller and with more meatball and less sauce.